n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 resulting in `2*2*number_of_size_classes` different pool kinds.
-This is matches Dmitry Olshansky recommendations for a new GC in his blog post titled "Inside D's GC" which is currently missing from the web but a copy is hosted [locally here](./inside-d-gc-by-dmitry-olshansky.md).
+This is matches Dmitry Olshansky recommendations for a new GC in his blog post titled "Inside D's GC" which is currently missing from the web.
+A copy is hosted [locally here](./inside-d-gc-by-dmitry-olshansky.md).

 ### Uses compile-time introspection